ropdias/github-actions-2/README.md

-# Testing GitHub Actions 2
+# GitHub Actions 2 - Practice Problem

 This repository will be used to test GitHub Actions!